graphite-project/graphite-web/docs/feeding-carbon.rst

 ----------------------
 The plaintext protocol is the simplest method to send data to Carbon.
 The data sent must be in the following format: ``<metric path> <metric value> <metric timestamp>``.
 Carbon will then help translate this line of text into a metric that the web interface and Whisper understand.

-On Unix, the ``nc`` program can be used to create a socket and send data to Carbon.
+On Unix, the ``nc`` program can be used to create a socket and send data to Carbon (by default, 'plaintext' runs on port 2003):

 .. code-block:: none